basierend auf Bewertungen

 Origin

-The Reishi mushroom, which is also known as the "Shining Varnish Porling" because of its special shine, is known in TCM as the "Divine Mushroom of Immortality".
-The name "Reishi" known to us comes from the Japanese.
-It grows mainly on the trunks of deciduous trees and is also native to our forests.
-Reishi has been cultivated in large quantities on pieces of wood or sawdust for a long time, especially in China and Japan.
+The Reishi mushroom, which is also called “Shining Lackporling” because of its special shine, is known in TCM as the “Divine Mushroom of Immortality”.
+The name we know “Reishi” comes from Japanese.
+He grows v.a on the trunks of deciduous trees and is also native to our forests.
+Reishi has been cultivated in large quantities for a long time on pieces of wood or sawdust.a in China and Japan.

 Areas of application and effect

-Users who take the Reishi mushroom regularly report an increase in performance and an improvement in sleep disorders.
+Users who regularly take the Reishi mushroom report a increase in performance and a improvement in sleep disorders.

-The positive effects on the immune system observed in many studies could be due to the high concentrations of beta-glucans contained in Reishi, which are found in the cell walls of the fungus.
-Many users attribute cytotoxic effects to the Reishi mushroom and therefore also use it as an adjunct to cancer therapies.
+The positive influences on the immune system observed in many studies could be due to the high concentrations of beta-glucans contained in Reishi, which are found in the cell walls of the mushroom.
+Many users attribute cytotoxic effects to the Reishi mushroom and therefore also use it to accompany cancer therapies.

-Many naturopaths use Reishi as an important antioxidant.
+Many alternative practitioners use Reishi as an important antioxidant.
 Antioxidants work against free radicals, which age our cells and promote the development of many diseases.

 Why are extracts better than mushroom powder?